-\ Includes auto-related uses, campgrounds and other uses

-Includes land and all improvements
+^{}Includes auto-related uses, campgrounds and other uses Includes land and all improvements Source: US Census

 Overall, the property valuation growth rates discussed above illustrate that the town has become more dependent on the residential portion of the tax base to support the costs of financing municipal services throughout the decade.
 In an effort to address this disparity a split tax rate was instituted in 2005 where residential properties were taxed at a different (and lower) tax rate than nonresidential properties, as shown in Table 4.15.
-However, as of 2010, the town reverted back to a single tax rate, a decision that will serve as a positive economic stimulus for stabilizing cost impacts on existing businesses and eliminating a potentially negative factor for attracting new businesses.
+However, as of 2010, the town reverted back to a single tax rate.

-Estimates provided by the State's Dept. of Revenue Administration indicate that the average residential tax bill (based on the average value of a single family house) in Sturbridge increased from \$2,380 to \$4,044 between 2000 and 2010, a 70% rate of growth.
+Estimates provided by the State's Department of Revenue Administration indicate that the average residential tax bill (based on the average value of a single family house) in Sturbridge increased from \$2,380 to \$4,044 between 2000 and 2010, a 70% rate of growth.
 Despite this increase, Sturbridge's ranking within the state regarding this indicator remained fairly constant at the 44th percentile (out of 340 towns and cities).
 This means that the town's residential taxes have increased at a comparable rate with the state as a whole and that the town remains near the middle of all communities in terms of the relative tax burden on single family homes.